-There was one related party.
+There were three related parties.

 Objectives and activities

 The strategic goal of Hall Green Secondary School is to provide a broad and balanced curriculum to all pupils in accordance with the funding agreement between the academy trust and the Department for Education.